AstralNoot/Multitool/README.md

 Notes:

 Chrome and opera will take a long time to download on new machines that do not have the programs previously installed.

+Make sure to press enter if downloading or installing pauses for more than 10 seconds.